-"In electing directors of this corporation, the holders of shares shall be entitled to cumulate votes as permitted by the California Corporations Code."
+"In electing directors of this corporation, the holders of shares shall be entitled to cumulate votes as permitted by the California Corporations Code.
+[Cumulative voting rights may be eliminated in the future only if the elimination is approved by at least 75% of outstanding shares.]"
+(Note: bracketed material will be deleted if this portion of Proposal Four is excluded under Rule 14a-8.)